 Another notable thing is that Ocean Gate is a major vacation destination.
 Much of the borough’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Ocean Gate’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-One of the nice things about Ocean Gate is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Ocean Gate is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small borough, Ocean Gate doesn't have a public transportation system that people use for their commute.